Last updated: April 27, 2026

 What Is a Mid-Block?

-A mid-block is a more balanced defensive structure where a team defends around the middle third of the pitch.
+A mid-block football is a more balanced defensive structure where a team defends around the middle third of the pitch.

 Instead of pressing immediately, the team: